Skip to content

 scan_devices

-This example shows how to use PLUS API to search the Kneron AI devices which are connected to KNEO Pi.
+This example shows how to use PLUS API to search the Kneron AI devices that are connected to KNEO Pi.

-Even without the use of external NPU device, user will still see KL730's NPU virtualized into a USB device from the result of this example.
+Even without using an external NPU device, users will still see KL730's NPU virtualized as a USB device in this example.

 [root@kneo-pi bin]# ./scan_devices